- Places to Explore

 - Fodor's Choice

 Long reigning as the place where the crème de la crème go to shake off winter's chill, Palm Beach, which is actually on a barrier island, continues to be a seasonal hotbed of platinum-grade consumption.
 The town celebrated its 100th birthday in 2011, and there's no competing with its historic social supremacy.
-It has been the winter address for heirs of the iconic Rockefeller, Vanderbilt, Colgate, Post, Kellogg, and Kennedy families.
+It's been the winter address for heirs of the iconic Rockefeller, Vanderbilt, Colgate, Post, Kellogg, and Kennedy families.
 Even newer power brokers, with names like Kravis, Peltz, and Trump, are made to understand that strict laws govern everything from building to landscaping, and not so much as a pool awning gets added without a town council nod.
 Only three bridges allow entry, and huge tour buses are a no-no.

-To learn who's who in Palm Beach, it helps to pick up a copy of the Palm Beach Daily News—locals call it the Shiny Sheet because its high-quality paper avoids smudging society hands or Pratesi linens—for, as it is said, to be mentioned in the Shiny Sheet is to be Palm Beach.
+To learn who's who in Palm Beach, it helps to pick up a copy of the Palm Beach Daily News—locals call it the Shiny Sheet because its high-quality paper avoids smudging society hands or Pratesi linens—for, as it's said, to be mentioned in the Shiny Sheet is to be Palm Beach.

 All this fabled ambience started with Henry Morrison Flagler, Florida's premier developer, and cofounder, along with John D. Rockefeller, of Standard Oil.
 No sooner did Flagler bring the railroad to Florida in the 1890s than he erected the famed Royal Poinciana and Breakers hotels.
 Rail access sent real-estate prices soaring, and ever since, princely sums have been forked over for personal stationery engraved with 33480, the zip code of Palm Beach (which didn't actually get its status as an independent municipality until 1911).
 Setting the tone in this town of unparalleled Florida opulence is the ornate architectural work of Addison Mizner, who began designing homes and public buildings here in the 1920s and whose Moorish-Gothic Mediterranean Revival style has influenced virtually all landmarks.